 The good news is there is a solution to this problem.
 Make sure to check the Solutions section on this post.

-Visitors Don’t Load The Pages Fully
+Visitors Don't Fully Load the Pages

 Sometimes, visitors may exit the website immediately after making a payment for an item, without waiting for the Thank You page or order confirmation page to load.
 Therefore, they can prevent their transactions and data from being reported to Google Analytics.
 Also, one of the reasons for this is that some payment gateways do not direct users to the Thank You page.
 In such cases, inconsistencies arise between Google Analytics and Shopify Analytics.